keycomputer/DataStructure/BackTracking/ratinaMaze.md

 * Verify if the solution is complete

-There are three types of problems which can be solved using backtracking :
+**There are three types of problems which can be solved using backtracking :**

-Decision Problem : Search for a feasible solution Optimisation Problem : Search for the best solution Enumeration Problem : Find all feasible solutions
+* Decision Problem : Search for a feasible solution
+* Optimisation Problem : Search for the best solution
+* Enumeration Problem : Find all feasible solutions

+* N Queen Problem
+* Rat in Maze Problem